google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

 The OSDFIR Infrastructure deployment stores data at the `/mnt/osdfir` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
-This is known to work in GCE and minikube.
+This is known to work in GCP and Minikube.
 See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

 ## Upgrading

 If you need to upgrade an existing release to update a value, such as persistent volume size or upgrading to a new release, you can run [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/).
 For example, to set a new release and upgrade storage capacity, run:

 ```console
 helm upgrade my-release \
     --set turbinia.server.image.tag=latest \